-Quick and easy spaghetti with spinach and goat cheese – a simple 20-minute dish for busy weeknights.
+Quick and easy creamy goat cheese spaghetti.
+It’s a simple 20-minute dish for busy weeknights.

-There’s always a few days a week where the idea of cooking is as appealing as sticking a fork in my eye.
-You know the days – work is busy and stressful, the puppy won’t stop barking, somebody in the neighborhood keeps switching out trash cans and somehow you end up with the grossest one (seriously, WHY?), and the weather has you curled up on the couch with a take out menu in one hand and the remote in the other.
-Hello, crab rangoons and Top Chef!
+There’s always a few days a week when the idea of cooking is as appealing as sticking a fork in my eye.
+You know the days – work is busy and stressful, the puppy won’t stop barking, somebody in the neighborhood keeps switching out trash cans and somehow you end up with the grossest one (seriously, WHY?), and the weather has you curled up on the couch with a take-out menu in one hand and the remote in the other.
+Hello, take-out crab rangoons and Top Chef!
 Why cook when you can watch someone else do it on TV?

-So, here’s a simple recipe for the next time the chips are down, consider this recipe before ordering take-out:
+So, the next time the chips are down, consider this recipe before ordering take-out:

-Boil some spaghetti and while it’s cooking heat some olive oil and butter in a pan and toss some garlic in.
-Add some fresh spinach, toss it around until it gets all wilty and coated in the garlicky oil.
-Toss the cooked pasta in all the spinach and add some cream and goat cheese to the pan.
-Stir it ’round and ’round until it’s all melted and creamy.
-Add the seasonings, plate it up (or not – it’s just as good straight from the pan), pour some wine, grab the remote, your coziest blanket and… ahhhhhhh.
+Boil some spaghetti and while it’s cooking heat some butter in a pan and toss some garlic in.
+Add the cream and whisk until it makes a sauce with the butter.
+Add so green, in this case, fresh spinach, and some creamy goat cheese.
+Toss the pasta in the sauce, plate it up (or not – it’s just as good straight from the pan), pour some wine, grab the remote, your coziest blanket and… ahhhhhhh.

 Take that, bad day.